swapnalikadam/Passion-Projects/README.md

    - Prevents the default form submission behavior.

-2. setStatusClosed(id)
+2. setStatusClosed(id) - Updates the status of an issue to 'Closed
-   Purpose: Updates the status of an issue to 'Closed
+   - Retrieves the list of issues from local storage.

 3. deleteIssue(id)
    Purpose: Deletes an issue.